korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 Each key can only map to a single value, so I couldn't reference four different string descriptions for the key _put_, without aggregating the descriptions into a collection of some sort.
-In the next few lectures, I'll be looking at 3 of the Java classes that implement the map interface, the **HashMap,** the **LinkedHashMap,** and the **TreeMap.**
+In the next few sections, I'll be looking at 3 of the Java classes that implement the map interface, the **HashMap,** the **LinkedHashMap,** and the **TreeMap.**
 The **HashMap** is unordered, the **LinkedHashMap** is ordered by insertion order, and the **TreeMap** is a sorted map.